 - Use both hands to grip saw while saw is running.
 Use firm grip.
-Thumbs and fingers of both hands must wrap around saw handles at all the times during the operation. - Keep all safety items in place on saw.
-Make sure they work properly. - Do not overreach or cut above shoulder height. - Keep solid footing and balance at all times.

-- Stand slightly to the left side of saw.
-This keeps your body from being in direct line with chain. - Do not let guide bar nose touch anything when chain is moving. - Never try cutting through two logs at same time.
-Only cut one log at a time. - Do not bury the guide bar nose or try plunge cut (boring into wood using guide bar nose). - Watch for shifting of wood or other forces that may pinch chain. - Use extreme caution when reentering a previous cut. - Use only the low-kickback chain and guide bar (6) that were supplied with this chain saw or recommended. - Never use a dull or loose chain.
+Thumbs and fingers must wrap around saw handles. - Keep all safety items in place on saw.
+Make sure they work properly. - Do not overreach or cut above shoulder height. - Keep solid footing and balance at all times.Stand slightly to the left side of saw.
+This keeps - your body from being in direct line with chain.Do not let Guide Bar nose touch anything when chain is moving. - Never try cutting through two logs at same time.
+Only cut one log at a time. - Do not bury the Guide Bar nose or try plunge cut (boring into wood using guide bar nose). - Watch for shifting of wood or other forces that may pinch chain. - Use extreme caution when reentering a previous cut. - Use only the low-kickback chain and guide bar that were supplied with this chain saw or recommended. - Never use a dull or loose chain.
 Keep chain sharp with proper tension.